Monday, April 4, 2016

 Gerard Butler appears in steadfast and good shape and continues the winning streak with another successful Die Hard knockoff.
 Aaron Eckhart and Morgan Freeman were crucial for the success of this movie, and the new director knew this fact as he convinced them to reprise their roles in this latest sequel.

-The rules have changed in LONDON HAS FALLEN, and it still doesn't matter that the movie is repetitive and unoriginal.
+The rules have changed in LONDON, and it still doesn't matter that the movie is repetitive and unoriginal.
 After all, this is a movie you watch for instant thrills and good popcorn action.
 It's an enjoyable film to date.
 If you get the opportunity, you should watch this movie in theatres, and you do not have to have seen the original to understand this movie as it is the same old formula.

 Star rating: (7/10) Good Movie